vuamitom/vuamitom.github.io/_posts/2019-02-22-avoid-unnecessary-memory-allocation.markdown

 So, just use `+` for string concatenation in Javascript because it is fast.

 Benchmark code used in this post can be found [here](https://github.com/vuamitom/Code-Exercises/blob/master/blog/mem-alloc.js).
+Some experiment with saving object allocation time in c++ can be found in [another post](/2019/03/06/cpp-alloc-obj-on-buf-for-perf.html).